Student Membership in the North Carolina Academy of Physician Assistants

 How much does it cost?

-A one-time payment of $10 covers membership for anyone enrolled in a PA program in North Carolina for the entire time the student is in PA school.
+A one-time payment of $10 covers membership for any PA student enrolled in a program in North Carolina for the entire time the student is in PA school.
 Student membership is in force until December 31 of the year in which the student graduates, after which the new graduate is eligible for Fellow or Associate membership in NCAPA at the discounted rate of $75 for the first year as a licensed PA.

 What kind of opportunities does NCAPA offer for students?